-Fill in the contestant's name and NAR number as shown on their USMRSC Sporting License.
-Enter their actual competition division (based on their age) to the LEFT of the slash in the Division box.
-If the Contest Director combines competition divisions, enter the combined divisions to the RIGHT of the slash in the Division box.
-Record their section number/IND/Non-NAR as appropriate.
-Fill in the prototype's name and the substantiation type (ie, line drawing, color photo, blueprint, photos, actual measurement, etc.).
-Give the scale if the contestant has provided it.
+Fill in the contestant's name, NAR number, competition division, section number/IND/Non-NAR as appropriate.
+Fill in the prototype's name and the reference such as the name of the book, movie, comic, proposal, etc. Give the scale if the contestant has provided it.